 On this page you will find out about Maths Teacher Circles:

-Maths Teacher Circles envisions a world where the creative, thought-provoking and enjoyable aspects of mathematics can be accessed and experienced by all.
+Maths Teacher Circles envisions a world where the creative, thought-provoking and delightful aspects of mathematics can be accessed and experienced by all.

 Math Teacher Circles are about enjoying maths with others.
 This is done by: